glasgowagreement/site-content/en/faq.md

 - v) the assembly is a sovereign body;
 - vi) only organisations committed to building the Glasgow Agreement can send proposals for the agreement text.

-### 10. Why can proposals for the agreement text be made only by organisations that have confirmed their participation?

-Political proposals can only be made by organisations as the political power we aim to create for the climate justice movement cannot happen without the organisation of collective agents.
-Moreover, we want to avoid loose or uncommitted proposals.

-### 11. How are decisions about the process and the agreement being made?
+### 9. How are decisions about the process and the agreement being made?

 The decision-making process and proposals are an articulation between working groups and the assembly.
 We strive to make decisions by consensus.
 Political decisions and overall decisions are made in the assembly.
 The assembly also gives mandates to the working groups, which decide on their own internal process and operational decisions of their mandate.
 Working groups can bring proposals to the assembly.

-The agreement text decision making process cannot make room for neither abuse of power nor hierarchies, and there must be an active effort to reach consensus without losing the propose of escalation and compromise.
-Therefore, during the first months we will use ongoing feedback loops for the development and construction of the text.
+The agreement text decision making process couldn't make room for neither abuse of power nor hierarchies, and there must be an active effort to reach consensus without losing the propose of escalation and compromise.
+Therefore, during the first months we used ongoing feedback loops for the development and construction of the text.

-The only text constrains is that it must be short and concise, fully inside the limits of time and emissions, as well as inside the definitions of climate justice and civil disobedience.
+The only text constrains was that it must be short and concise, fully inside the limits of time and emissions, as well as inside the definitions of climate justice and civil disobedience.

+We reached a consensus of the agreement text at the 18th October assembly.
+You can read it [here](/agreement).

-### 12. How can I join the Assembly?
+### 10. How can I join the Assembly?

-The active participation in the assemblies is conditional to the commitment made by organisations to participate in the process of developing the Glasgow Agreement.
+The active participation in the assemblies is conditional to the commitment made by organisations to participate in the Glasgow Agreement [(see How can I join the Glasgow Agreement?)](#7-How-can-I-join-the-Glasgow-Agreement?)

 Organisations interested in joining can be invited to take part as observers (including the ability to ask questions) but will not be able to take part in decisions until their organisation has expressed its commitment.